 1 Potatoes are low FODMAP

 Potatoes are a versatile and nutritious staple in the low FODMAP diet.
 Whether baked, mashed, or roasted, potatoes are well-tolerated by most individuals with IBS.
 They are rich in carbs, vitamins, and minerals.
-This makes them a valuable addition to any meal plan.

 2 Green Beans